fkinoshita/fkinoshita.github.io/content/articles/lisp.md

 (A .
 (B .
 (C .
 NIL)))
 ```

-We can now used what's called *list-notation* to remove the extra parenthesis and dots required by *dot-notation*.
+We can now used what's called *list-notation* to remove the extra parentheses and dots required by *dot-notation*.

 ```
 (A B C)